U.S. Relations With Eritrea

 Bilateral Economic Relations

-The Eritrean Government and ruling party control the economy, and after making peace with Ethiopia, are placing renewed emphasis on economic development and commercial prosperity.
-The United States and Eritrea have relatively little bilateral trade.
+The Eritrean Government and ruling party control the economy.
+The U.S. and Eritrea have very little bilateral trade.
 Eritrea is a member of the Common Market for Eastern and Southern Africa, which has a Trade and Investment Framework Agreement with the United States.